Draugr: Magical abilities

-The Swedish Academy gives the following description for the word trollskap in Swedish:

 (ability or power to exercise) witchcraft/sorcery; also of (especially evil) action arising from such ability, etc.; earlier also concretely, about objects or tools and the like equipped with or produced by such ability and so on...

-Synonyms to trollskapr and trollskap include: Old Icelandic: trolldómr and trolldom, trollkonst and trollkraft etc. ("sorcery").
+(Note: Synonyms to trollskapr and trollskap include: Old Icelandic: trolldómr and trolldom, trollkonst and trollkraft etc. ("sorcery").)

-Shapeshifting
+Shapeshifting and transforming

+Draugrs are said to be able to shapeshift, as well as supernaturally effect their surroundings and presence, both common traits in Nordic folklore.
+They could change their size as well as their mass, and they could create temporary darkness in daylight hours.

 The undead Víga-Hrappr Sumarliðason of Laxdaela saga, unlike the typical guardian of a treasure hoard, does not stay put in his burial place but roams around his farmstead of Hrappstaðir, menacing the living.
 Víga-Hrappr's ghost, it has been suggested, was capable of transforming into the seal with human-like eyes which appeared before Þorsteinn svarti/surt (Thorsteinn the Black) sailing by ship, and was responsible for the sinking of the vessel to prevent the family from reaching Hrappstaðir.
 The ability to shapeshift has been ascribed to Icelandic ghosts generally, particularly into the shape of a seal.

 A draugr in Icelandic folktales collected in the modern age can also change into a great flayed bull, a grey horse with a broken back but no ears or tail, and a cat that would sit upon a sleeper's chest and grow steadily heavier until their victim suffocated.
+Very similar motifs are also found for other mythical creatures in Nordic folklore, such as the mare, who sits on a sleeper's chest to suffocate them, and also often travels in "cat shape", or nixies, which is also said to sometimes appear as a black or white bull, horse, dog, cat, or gnome, etc. The horse motif is also found in Britain, see water horse.

-Other magical abilities
+Transcending abilities

-Draugrs have the ability to enter into the dreams of the living, and they will frequently leave a gift behind so that "the living person may be assured of the tangible nature of the visit".
-Draugrs also can curse a victim, as shown in Grettis saga, where Grettir is cursed to be unable to become stronger.
-Draugrs also brought disease to a village and could create temporary darkness in daylight hours.
-They preferred to be active during the night, although they did not appear vulnerable to sunlight like some other revenants.
-Draugr can also kill people with bad luck.

-A draugr's presence might be shown by a great light that glowed from the mound like foxfire.
+The draugr's presence might be shown by a great light that glowed from the mound like foxfire.
 This fire would form a barrier between the land of the living and that of the dead.

-The undead Víga-Hrappr exhibited the ability to sink into the ground to escape from Óláfr Hǫskuldsson the Peacock.
+The undead Víga-Hrappr Sumarliðason of Laxdaela saga exhibited the ability to sink into the ground and "swim" through the solid rock to escape from Óláfr Hǫskuldsson the Peacock.

-Some draugrs are immune to weapons, and only a hero has the strength and courage to stand up to a formidable opponent.
-In legends, the hero often wrestled a draugr back to his grave to defeat them since weapons would do no good.
-A good example of this is found in Hrómundar saga Gripssonar.
-Iron could injure a draugr, as with many supernatural creatures, although it would not be sufficient to stop it.
-Sometimes, the hero must dispose of the body in unconventional ways.
-The preferred method is to cut off the draugr's head, burn the body, and dump the ashes in the sea—the emphasis being on making sure that the draugr was dead and gone.
+Draugrs also have the ability to enter into the dreams of the living, and they will frequently leave a gift behind so that "the living person may be assured of the tangible nature of the visit".
+The ability to manifest one's self out of body, such as in a dream, is a trait found in heathen witchcraft and Nordic hamr folklore, such as in the story of Bödvar Bjarki, whose mind manifests into a bear outside his body, but also many mythological creatures, like (night)mares, and haunting ghosts.